Working Papers

 A longstanding debate concerns how technological change affects wage inequality.
 While the conventional view suggests that technological innovation increases inequality by favoring skilled workers, in this paper, we show that certain financial technologies can reduce wage gaps by benefiting low-skilled workers.
 We study this question in the context of Brazil's nationwide instant payment system (Pix), using comprehensive administrative data on formal workers and firms between 2015-2022.
 Exploiting variation in pre-existing mobile penetration across municipalities in a difference-in-differences design, we find that areas with higher mobile penetration experience significant changes in labor markets following Pix adoption.
 These areas see a 3 percent increase in average wages, primarily driven by small and medium establishments in retail and service sectors.
 These effects persist in a triple difference-in-differences design that compares small versus large establishments within municipalities, addressing concerns about time-varying local confounders.
 The wage effects are most pronounced for workers with lower levels of education, resulting in a two percentage point reduction in the college wage premium.
 The mechanism appears to be increased labor demand from small businesses combined with local labor market frictions rather than traditional rent-sharing channels.
 In particular, these areas see a 3 percent increase in the number of small businesses in the retail sector, with no comparable effect in manufacturing or among large establishments.
 The decline in the college premium is more pronounced in areas with tighter low-skill labor markets, consistent with local labor market frictions amplifying the wage effects.
 Our findings highlight how digital payment technologies can reduce wage inequalities by increasing demand for low-skilled labor in small, cash-intensive businesses.

-with Chenzi Xu and Adrien Matray
+with Julia Fonseca and Adrien Matray

 with Francisco Cabezón